Platform: PC#

 Content Development and Narrative Content Pipeline Coordination#

-Over the course of the project, I ended up working more and more closely with the narrative designer, both so that she could understand the new medium she was entering into, and so that I could understand her needs for content pipeline and how to structure and parameterize the content she was writing for the game.
+Over the course of the project, I ended up working more and more closely with the narrative designer, both so that she could understand the new medium she was entering into, and so that I could understand her needs for the content pipeline.
+Together, we created workflows and design axioms for how to structure and parameterize the content she was writing for the game.

 ENGINEERING TASKS:#